aromajoin/hackaroma/README.md

   - *durationInMillis*: the duration of diffusing in milliseconds.
   - *channel*: the port number in Aroma Shooter, should be from 1 to 6, from which you wan to diffuse.
   - *intensity*: should be from 0 to 100.
 This indicates how strong an Aroma Shooter will diffuse. *100* means the strongest level.

-4. Coming soon: what type of scents will be available for the development round?